 - Any other relevant supporting materials

-Note: Sheer volume of material is not an asset.
-Reviewers are directed to use supporting materials only to supplement the five-page narrative.
-Therefore, key information should be included in the narrative.
+Sheer volume of material is not an asset–be sure everything included in the appendix is there for a reason and is referenced in the narrative.
+Reviewers are directed to use supporting materials only to supplement the five-page narrative, so all key information should be included there.

 Optional: Weblinks and/or Videos

 In addition to the appendices combined as one PDF mentioned above, teams may upload up to four links, such as links to online articles, videos and/or other relevant online data.

 You may submit a 1-2 minute video pitch to describe your technology to reviewers.
 If included, the video should state the problem and describe your innovation and the impact of the team’s solution.
 Clear, non-technical language is acceptable and may be preferable.
 To view some samples, watch the top videos submitted by participants in VentureWell’s annual Open Minds event.
 If you choose to include a video as part of your proposal, a link to the video should be uploaded as an appendix item and referenced in the narrative.